Infant sleep patterns are not only what baby is born with and

 Breast feeding is

 adjusted to baby's needs: it is light and easily digested.
-It does seem
+It does make young babies sleep relatively lightly which is an advantage since easy arousal is important when very young.

-Parents usually do not report worse sleep from breastfeeding.
+Parents usually do not report poor sleep due to breastfeeding.

 Breastfeeding hormones are found to help regulate baby's sleep as they